IPSME/npm-reflector-bc-ws-client/README.md

 // -- OR --
 // import * as reflector_ws_client from 'https://unpkg.com/@ipsme/reflector-ws-client@X.X.X';

-// the SharedWorker reflector reflector-bc-ws-client.js must be moved from node_modules
+// the SharedWorker reflector reflector-bc-ws-client.js must be copied from node_modules
 // https://unpkg.com/browse/@ipsme/reflector-ws-client@X.X.X/
-// below it has been copied via WebPack to './public' reflector_ws_client.load(window, "./public/reflector-bc-ws-client.js",  function () {
+// in this example it has been copied (via WebPack) to './public' reflector_ws_client.load(window, "./public/reflector-bc-ws-client.js",  function () {
-	// ...
+	// run init code ...
 });
 ```